HarpersDad/CharacterStats/README.md

 <h2>About</h2>

-- A character and enemy stats program I created just to see how this type of system works.<br>
+- A character stats program I created just to see how this type of system works.<br>
 - If someone needs to use this, feel free to do so.<br>

 <h2>Features</h2>